 Otmores recommendation is that you always think five years ahead.
 Depending on what kind of Trademark you are going to create a classification must be made for your future products and services.
 When you, hopefully, have your trademark registered, you have five years to start using the trademark in all registered product- and service classes.
 If you aren’t using it, there is a risk that another party starts a cancellation process of your Trademark – in, not used classes – or in worst case, the whole registration.

-Registration is valid for 10 years from the application date, and can be renewed every 10 years.
+Registration is valid for 10 years in most countries and can be renewed every 10 years.

 An individual, company or several holders combined.